mezzio/mezzio-swoole/docs/book/v2/intro.md

 ### Serving static files

 We support serving static files.
-By default, we serve files with extensions in the whitelist defined in the constant `Zend\Expressive\Swoole\StaticResourceHandler\ContentTypeFilterMiddleware::DEFAULT_STATIC_EXTS`, which is derived from a [list of common web MIME types maintained by Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Complete_list_of_MIME_types).
+By default, we serve files with extensions in the whitelist defined in the constant `Mezzio\Swoole\StaticResourceHandler\ContentTypeFilterMiddleware::DEFAULT_STATIC_EXTS`, which is derived from a [list of common web MIME types maintained by Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Complete_list_of_MIME_types).
 Our static resource capabilities are fairly comprehensive; please see the [chapter on static resources](static-resources.md) for full details on